Bootta11/todoist_by_mail/README.md

 mail body third line: is priority of task(1-4) (optional)

 For example:
 If we have Todoist account with project named "Work", collaborator at that project with mail "collaborator@test.mail" and mail that this nodejs application monitoring is "monitored.mail@test.mail".
-Then we can add new task like this:
+Then we can add new task send mail with next content:

     to: monitored.mail@test.mail
     cc: collaborator@test.mail